Facebook's Zuckerberg says sorry to Britons with newspaper apology ads

-LONDON (Reuters) - Facebook Chief Executive Mark Zuckerberg apologized to Britons on Sunday over a “breach of trust”, taking out full page advertisements in British newspapers after a political consultancy got its hands on data on 50 million users.
+LONDON, March 25 (Reuters) - Facebook Chief Executive Mark Zuckerberg apologised to Britons on Sunday over a “breach of trust”, taking out full page advertisements in British newspapers after a political consultancy got its hands on data on 50 million users.

 “We have a responsibility to protect your information.
 If we can’t, we don’t deserve it,” said the advert, signed by Facebook founder Zuckerberg.